-At January 29, 2011, we had two unsecured credit facilities, which are renewable in August and November 2011.
+At January 28, 2012, we had two unsecured credit facilities, which are renewable in August and November 2012.
 The August facility allows for borrowings up to \$30.0 million at a rate equal to the higher of prime rate, the federal funds rate plus 0.5% or LIBOR.
 The November facility allows for borrowings up to \$50.0 million at a rate of prime plus 2%.
 Under the provisions of both facilities, we do not pay commitment fees and are not subject to covenant requirements.
-There were 10 days during the 52 weeks ended January 29, 2011, where we incurred borrowings against our credit facilities for an average and maximum borrowing of \$5.3 million and \$10.8 million, respectively, at an average interest rate of 2.28%.
-At January 29, 2011, a total of \$80.0 million was available to us from these facilities.
+We did not have any borrowings against either of these facilities during Fiscal 2012, nor was there any debt outstanding under either of these facilities at January 28, 2012.
+At January 28, 2012, a total of \$80.0 million was available to us from these facilities.

-At January 30, 2010, we had two unsecured credit facilities, which were renewable in August and November 2010.
+At January 29, 2011, we had two unsecured credit facilities, which were renewable in August and November 2011.
 The August facility allowed for borrowings up to \$30.0 million at a rate equal to the higher of prime rate, the federal funds rate plus 0.5% or LIBOR.
 The November facility allowed for borrowings up to \$50.0 million at a rate of prime plus 2%.
-There were 110 days during the 52 weeks ended January 30, 2010, where we incurred borrowings against our credit facilities for an average and maximum borrowing of \$7.3 million and \$13.9 million, respectively, at an average interest rate of 1.82%.
-At January 30, 2010, a total of \$80.0 million was available to us from these facilities.
+There were 10 days during Fiscal 2011, where we incurred borrowings against our credit facilities for an average and maximum borrowing of \$5.3 million and \$10.8 million, respectively, at an average interest rate of 2.28%.
+At January 29, 2011, a total of \$80.0 million was available to us from these facilities.